|

 they have expanded in innovative musical directions.
 They have performed Stravinsky’s The Rite of Spring alongside Ballet BC

-the Dean of The Glenn Gould School, Royal Conservatory of Music.
-He
+Dean of The Glenn Gould School, Royal Conservatory of Music.
+He is a

-is a graduate of the Eastman School of Music and holds a Masters Degree
+graduate of the Eastman School of Music and holds a Masters Degree from The

-from The Juilliard School.
-Leslie Kinton is a professor of piano
+Juilliard School.
+Leslie Kinton is a professor of piano performance

-and is also on the faculty of The Glenn Gould School.
-He holds a
+is also on the faculty of The Glenn Gould School.
+He holds a Masters

 Anagnoson & Kinton, like most outstanding

-quote Richard Dyer in The Boston Globe, “As individuals, they seem to
+Richard Dyer in The Boston Globe, “As individuals, they seem to have no

-have no technical shortcomings at all; in tandem, they are more than twice
+technical shortcomings at all; in tandem, they are more than twice as

 Yamaha Artists and have recorded for ProArte, CBC’s SM5000,